 It’s difficult for anyone to sell a product or service they aren’t passionate about or don’t believe in.
 Determine what you find exciting about the products and services you sell that makes you eager to share it with others.

-Now, this doesn’t have to mean that if you sell software, it has to be your life passion for you to be successful in selling over the phone.
+Keep in mind that this doesn’t have to mean that if you sell software, it has to be your life passion for you to be successful selling over the phone.
 However, think about the key benefits it can offer small businesses.
-Do you have a success story about a current or past client that sticks with you and motivates you?
-Share that story about you were able to help a similar customer.
+Do you have a success story about a similar current or past client that sticks with you and motivates you?
+Share that story.

 For example, you might say, “I had a customer at a company just like yours last quarter decide to partner with us to develop their social media strategy.
 So far, they’ve tripled the number of inbound leads coming from their Facebook and Twitter campaigns, which is why I believe we can do the same for you.”

 Even though the people you’re calling can’t see you, ask yourself if you’d feel confident if they could.
-The way you dress impacts your confidence, no matter how you are meeting with them.
-If you dress professionally, you’ll feel more confident, and that shines through on the phone.
-It’s helpful to stand up while you’re selling over the phone―it creates a tall, powerful stance―and you’re more inclined to move, which has been proven to infuse more energy into your pitch.
+If you dress professionally, you’ll feel more confident, and that shines through over the phone.
+It’s helpful to stand up while you’re selling over the phone—it creates a tall, powerful stance.
+You’re also more inclined to move, which has been proven to infuse more energy into your pitch.

 5. Don’t Be Afraid of Silence

-When you’re selling over the phone, and you can’t see the other person’s reactions, it’s tempting to fill any silence by rambling on and on.
+When you’re selling over the phone and you can’t see the other person’s reactions, it’s tempting to fill any silence by rambling.
 However, you’ll only overwhelm your prospect and keep them from asking questions.

-Take breaks that allow your prospect to digest the information you’re giving them and ask questions that steer the conversation in a way that gives them the most valuable information they need.
-This fosters a two-way conversation that builds trust and rapport.
+Take breaks that allow your prospect to digest the information you’re giving them.
+Ask questions that steer the conversation in a manner that gives them the most valuable information they need.
+This fosters a two-way conversation, which builds trust and rapport.

 6. Ask Questions

 People who are new to selling over the phone often pitch their product or service for several minutes without ever asking questions about the prospect.
-This keeps them from being able to understand their unique needs.
-Start by asking questions to paint a picture of their unique business needs.
-This helps you focus on certain aspects of your products or services―the ones that will be the most valuable to them.
+This keeps the sales rep from being able to truly understand their unique needs.
+Start out by asking questions to paint a picture of their most pressing business needs.
+This helps you focus on certain aspects of your products or services—the ones that will be the most valuable to them.